poum/cucumber-json2report/README.md

 Notice: works only with Firefox for the moment, due probably to more restrictive security policy in other browser (XHR).

-## Copyright

-Copyright 2012 Philippe Poumaroux

-## License

-This file is part of cucumber-json2report.

-cucumber-json2report is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 ## Documentation

 ### Configuration